Conspiracy theories about the death of Diana, Princess of Wales: Blood samples

 Conspiracy theorists have also cited "rumours about the high levels of carbon monoxide found in Henri Paul's blood as indicating that something sinister happened, either to Henri Paul or to his blood samples", and claim that "had Paul really had such high levels of carbon monoxide in his blood, he could not have functioned at all, let alone driven a car."
 In two French TOXLAB tests which established the level of carbon monoxide in Paul's blood, one showed a level of 12.8% carboxyhaemoglobin saturation, which occurs when blood's iron-carrying pigment (haemoglobin) is bound with carbon monoxide (instead of oxygen).
-"A nonsmoker has about 1 per cent of carbon monoxide in his/her blood, whereas smokers will routinely have a level of 8-10 per cent or more if they have recently smoked."
+"A nonsmoker has about 1 percent of carbon monoxide in his/her blood, whereas smokers will routinely have a level of 8-10 percent or more if they have recently smoked."
 Paul had been smoking small cigarillo cigars in the hours before the crash.
 However, the second test, which has been cited by the opponents of the official findings, showed Paul's carboxyhaemoglobin saturation at a level of 20.7% at the time of his death.
 In the ITV documentary Diana - Secrets Behind the Crash, broadcast on 3 June 1998, "Dr. Alister Hay, introduced as a Carbon Monoxide Expert, told viewers that carbon monoxide disperses at the rate of 'about half every four or five hours.'
-So, in other words, the level of 20.7 per cent found during Paul's autopsy could have been 40 per cent several hours earlier when he died.
-Had Henri Paul really had 40 per cent carbon monoxide in his system, it would have been impossible for him to function at all, according to Dr. Hay, let alone drive a car.
-A level of 20-30 per cent produces strong headaches, and a level of 30-40 per cent would cause nausea, vertigo and vomiting."
+So, in other words, the level of 20.7 percent found during Paul's autopsy could have been 40 percent several hours earlier when he died.
+Had Henri Paul really had 40 percent carbon monoxide in his system, it would have been impossible for him to function at all, according to Dr. Hay, let alone drive a car.
+A level of 20–30 percent produces strong headaches, and a level of 30–40 percent would cause nausea, vertigo and vomiting."

 In 1999, investigators claimed that the high carbon monoxide level was likely "due to Paul inhaling gas from the car's air bags" after the crash, although according to Dr. Murray Mackay, "one of the world's leading crash investigators [...] the airbags used in the type of car in which Paul died do not contain any carbon-monoxide", and "it would not have been possible for Paul to have inhaled a sufficient quantity of gas, as the autopsy had established that he had died instantly."
-However, Dr. Murray nonetheless maintains "that both the levels of carbon monoxide found by the French scientists in Henri Paul's blood were 'perfectly explainable and unremarkable'", and that "mundane factors, such as Paul's intake of tobacco shortly before his death, were the most likely cause of the 20.7 per cent reading."
+However, Dr. Murray nonetheless maintains "that both the levels of carbon monoxide found by the French scientists in Henri Paul's blood were 'perfectly explainable and unremarkable'", and that "mundane factors, such as Paul's intake of tobacco shortly before his death, were the most likely cause of the 20.7 percent reading."